Wyndham's Theatre, London

 Performer Alfred Molina is well known around the world, mostly for his screen work.
 He has appeared in a wealth of films during his career and has also embarked on challenging roles in London’s West End.
 This made him the perfect choice to portray Mark Rothko when Red first premiered at the Wyndham’s Theatre in 2009 and his return to the role in 2018 is highly anticipated.
 His other credits include Speed-The-Plow at the National Theatre and Art on Broadway.

 Then there’s writer John Logan, who has also had success with stage and screen work.
 The acclaimed writer has a vital voice that ensures he is in high demand on both sides of the Atlantic.

 And now his work plays at the Wyndham’s Theatre in London’s West End, opening at the West End venue on Friday 4th May 2018.

 Charing Cross Road

 Friday, 04 May 2018

 Saturday, 28 July 2018

 1hr 30min (no interval)

 This show has a strict no latecomers policy.
 As there is no interval, latecomers will miss the show in its entirety.
 Please allow ample time to avoid disappointment.
-This production contains strong language and real cigarettes will be used.
+In addition, re-entrance may be refused once the performance has started.